AdamWestbrook/adamwestbrook.github.io/press.md

 **Here's a selection of press from over the years**.

+- I discuss *Operation Infektion* and how to build a body of work on the [Multimedia Week podcast](http://www.multimediaweek.net/e/ep118-adam-westbrook-operation-infektionmp3/) (2019)

 - My series *Operation Infektion* [is discussed on NPR's Fresh Air](https://www.npr.org/2018/11/15/668209008/inside-the-russian-disinformation-playbook-exploit-tension-sow-chaos), with my co-director Adam Ellick talking more about Russian disinformation (2018)

 - [A video I produced for *The New York Times*](https://www.nytimes.com/video/opinion/100000006154922/fascism-leaders-america-trump.html) inspired legendary American cartoonist Stan Mack to [create his own take](https://www.nytimes.com/2018/10/18/opinion/fascism.html) (2018)